 Shilajit is not grown like most herbs and foods, so there are no organic or conventional distinctions.
 If authentic and unadulterated, Shilajit is wildcrafted, which is truly what lends it such incredible healing properties.

 Lotus Blooming Herbs

 Lotus Blooming Herbs offers an ultra-high quality, health activating shilajit resin that is hand-harvested according to traditional Tibetan methods at high altitudes in the Himalayan mountains.
 It is a highly potent, ultra pure shilajit resin that has been meticulously third party tested to be free of all contaminants.
 Highly recommended.

 PÜRblack offers a meticulously crafted Shilajit concentrate harvested from a pristine, uninhabited area of Siberia.
 PÜRblack has developed a special low-temperature processing and purification method that ensures all naturally occurring compounds are kept intact and bioactive.

-Dragon Herbs offers their Shilajit in highly convenient capsules without loss of quality or potency.
-Harvested in the remote Western Himalayas, Dragon Herbs Shilajit undergoes further purification and extraction to produce a balanced, highly concentrated product.
+Banyan Botanicals offers their Shilajit in highly convenient tablets without loss of quality or potency.
+Harvested in the remote Western Himalayas, Banyan Shilajit undergoes further purification and extraction to produce a balanced, highly concentrated product.